Blog

 4. Provide enough context around assignments

-While it may be clear to a manager why a certain task must be completed, the reasons may not be as apparent to your employees.
+While it may be clear to a manager why a certain task must be completed, the reasons may not always be as apparent to your employees.
 It’s important to provide enough context when giving out assignments.
 As you set expectations with employees, it can be helpful to note details like deadlines, examples of similar assignments, and any teams that might be impacted by the final output.

 Intentionally giving your employees the opportunity to ask questions is also important.
 They may hesitate to ask for clarity on something, so opening up the floor enables them to do so.
 This can also help you build that trust with your employees.